 Ann Dao

-I am a sophomore at The University of Tulsa, majoring in Anthropology.
+Hello!
+I was born in Vietnam and raised in Tulsa, OK.
+I study Anthropology and Biology at the University of Tulsa.
 After undergrad, I plan to enter the healthcare field.
-Outside of my academics, I am the Director of Community Service for MEDx and Social Media Chair for the Vietnamese Student Association.
-I am dedicated to serving my community and am a regular volunteer at Little Light House and Clarehouse.
+I have a particular interest in rehabilitation medicine and pediatrics.
+Outside of my academics, I am Co-President for MEDx and External Vice President for the Vietnamese Student Association.
+I am dedicated to serving my community and am a regular volunteer at Saint Francis and Miller Hospice.
+I love badminton, Pilates, and reading.
 In my free time, I indulge in a book and a good cup of coffee!

 Merari Avelar